XenitAB/azure-devops-templates/README.md

 #### Keeping the repository up to date

 The repository contains a GitHub Action that will automatically run and update the `main` branch from upstream at least once per hour, see [`./.github/workflows/update-azure-devops-templates-from-upstream.yaml`](https://github.com/XenitAB/azure-devops-templates/blob/main/.github/workflows/update-azure-devops-templates-from-upstream.yaml).

-In order for this to run correctly, you need add a secret to your clone called `UPDATE_FROM_UPSTREAM_PAT`.
-This secret needs to be a Personal Access Token (PAT) with access to the `workflow` scope.
-For information on how to create a PAT [see here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
-For more information about how to add a secret, [see here](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
+It is not required to use this (you can keep the `main` branch up to date manually if you prefer), but it is recommended.

+In order for this to run correctly, you need to register a new (or reuse an existing) GitHub App **private to your organization** with the appropriate access.
+To do this, [go here](https://github.com/settings/apps/new).
+It is important that the app has read and write access to `contents` and `workflows`.

+As you register your app, you will receive an _application id_ and a _private key_.
+These need to be added to the secrets for your repository:

+- Add the _application id_ as a secret named `UPDATE_FROM_UPSTREAM_APP_ID` (this will look something like `152762`)
+- Add the _private key_ as a secret named `UPDATE_FROM_UPSTREAM_PRIVATE_KEY` (this is the contents of the `.pem` file , which starts with `-----BEGIN RSA PRIVATE KEY-----` and runs over several lines)

 # Versioning